LogicGateTech/front-end/README.md

 * You will find the challenge and instructions in `src/app/main.component.ts`.
 Add your code to the `getAnimalsByClass()` method.

-* If you are applying for SE I you do not need to remove duplicates or run the tests to see if they pass.
+* If you are applying for Associate Software Engineer, you do not need to remove duplicates or run the tests to see if they pass.

-* If you are applying for SE II or SE III.
-Run `ng test` to see if your solution passes.
+* If you are applying for Software Engineer or Senior Software Engineer, run `ng test` to see if your solution passes.

 Transform the "animalsByContinent" object (see `mock-animals.ts`) so that animals across every continent are organized by "class" and alphabetized by "name."